Azure-Samples/storage-dotnet-blob-soft-delete/README.md

 # Azure Storage Blob Soft Delete

 This project uploads, overwrites, snapshots, deletes, and restores a blob named “HelloWorld” when soft delete is turned on.
-It also includes two PowerShell scripts to demonstrate soft delete functionalities.

 ## Features